OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Encryption of data at rest
     Links to standards:
-    - 27002 control 5.33 Protection of records.
+    - ISO 27002 control 5.33 Protection of records.
 Gap: covers this control fully, with the particularities
     - [OpenCE on encryption of data at rest](https://www.opencre.org/cre/400-007)
   - Technical access control for the data, to limit access following the least privilege principle
     Links to standards:
-    - 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
+    - ISO 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
 Gap: covers this control fully, with the particularities
     - [OpenCRE](https://www.opencre.org/cre/724-770)
   - Centralized access control for the data
     Links to standards:
-    - There is no 27002 control for this
+    - There is no ISO 27002 control for this
     - [OpenCRE](https://www.opencre.org/cre/117-371)
   - Operational security to protect stored data
     Links to standards:
-    - Many 27002 controls cover operational security.
+    - Many ISO 27002 controls cover operational security.
 Gap: covers this control fully, with the particularities.
-      - 27002 control 5.23 Information security for use of cloud services
+      - ISO 27002 control 5.23 Information security for use of cloud services
-      - 27002 control 5.37 Documented operating procedures
+      - ISO 27002 control 5.37 Documented operating procedures
-      - Many more 27002 controls (See OpenCRE link)
+      - Many more ISO 27002 controls (See OpenCRE link)
     - [OpenCRE](https://www.opencre.org/cre/862-452)
   - Logging and monitoring to detect suspicious manipulation of data, (e.g. outside office hours)
     Links to standards:
-    - 27002 control 8.16 Monitoring activities.
+    - ISO 27002 control 8.16 Monitoring activities.
 Gap: covers this control fully
     - [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

 - **#[DEVSECURITY](/goto/devsecurity/)** (management).
 Development security: the security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.

   Links to standards:

-  - 27001 Information Security Management System, with the particularity
+  - ISO 27001 Information Security Management System, with the particularity

 - **#[SEGREGATEDATA](/goto/segregatedata/)** (development-time infosec).
 Segregate data: store sensitive training or test data in a separated environment with restricted access.

   Links to standards:

-  - 27002 control 8.31 Separation of development, test and production environments.
+  - ISO 27002 control 8.31 Separation of development, test and production environments.
 Gap: covers this control partly - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.

 - **#[CONFCOMPUTE](/goto/confcompute/)** (development-time infosec).
 'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers